Moral Values of the Left and Right – History Shows Which Works for All Americans

 On page 14 of The Little Blue Book, George Lakoff said, “The repeated use of conservative or liberal moral language is often the decisive factor in whether an independent uses a liberal or conservative moral system for a given election.”

-The “we” moral view held sway after WWII and we built the interstate highway system, sent men to the moon, and paid down the national debt.
-The “me” moral view has held sway since the 80’s and we suffered the Great Recession, have banks too big to fail or prosecute, and legalized a massive transfer of income and wealth to the ONE% from the middle class.
+The “we” moral view held sway after WWII.
+We rebuilt Europe, built the interstate highway system, sent men to the moon, and paid down the national debt.
+The “me” moral view has held sway since the 80’s and we suffered the Great Recession, have saved banks too big to fail or prosecute, and legalized a massive transfer of income and wealth to the ONE% from the working class.